Juniper/contrail-controller/specs/subcluster.md

 1) A subcluster control nodes never directly peer with another subcluster control nodes or primary control nodes.

-2) A subcluster control node has to be created and is referred is referred in virtual-router and bgp-router objects.
+2) A subcluster control node has to be created and is referred in virtual-router and bgp-router objects.

+3) A subcluster object and the control nodes under it should have the same ASN.

+4) ASN canot be modified in a subcluster object.

 # 12. References
 https://app.asana.com/0/335523438776724/428830908079139